Key Decisions

-"Key Decisions" is the fourth episode of the first season of the American television satirical sitcom Arrested Development.
+'Key Decisions' is the fourth episode of the first season of the American television satirical sitcom Arrested Development.
 It was written by co-producer Brad Copeland and directed by producer Anthony Russo.
 It originally aired on Fox on November 23, 2003.

 The series, narrated by Ron Howard, follows the Bluths, a formerly wealthy, dysfunctional family, who made their money from property development.
-The Bluth family consists of Michael, his twin sister Lindsay, his older brother Gob, his younger brother Buster, their mother Lucille and father George Sr., as well as Michael's son George Michael, and Lindsay and her husband Tobias' daughter Maeby.
+The Bluth family consists of Michael (Jason Bateman), his twin sister Lindsay (Portia de Rossi), his older brother Gob (Will Arnett), his younger brother Buster (Tony Hale), their mother Lucille (Jessica Walter) and father George Sr. (Jeffrey Tambor), as well as Michael's son George Michael(Michael Cera), and Lindsay and her husband Tobias' (David Cross) daughter Maeby (Alia Shawkat).
 In the episode, Michael begins to grow an interest for Gob's girlfriend, Marta, while Gob locks himself in his father's prison, promising to escape later in the week.

+The episode is the first in the series to feature EGOT winner Liza Minnelli.

 Plot

-Michael (Jason Bateman), returning the family jet, gets a new family car, which happens to be the jet's stair car.
-Lindsay (Portia de Rossi), upset by this, joins a tree activist named Johnny Bark (Clint Howard) and spends a night with him sitting on a tree.
+Michael, returning the family jet, gets a new family car, which happens to be the jet's stair car.
+Lindsay, upset by this, joins a tree activist named Johnny Bark and spends a night with him sitting on a tree.
+Maeby, seeing this, decides to campaign to have the tree cut down in an act of rebellion against her mother.
+George Michael, seeing a chance to get closer to his cousin, joins her.
 The next day, Johnny follows her home and expresses his love for her.
 She rejects him, as the tree they were in last night is cut down.

-Gob (Will Arnett), wanting to perform a publicity stunt for his magic career and spend time with his father, George Sr. (Jeffrey Tambor), decides to go inside the Orange County prison and promises to escape later in the week.
-Before his arrival, Gob swallows a key but is unable to poop it out.
-In the courtyard, Gob is stabbed by an inmate called White Power Bill and is sent to the hospital, fulfilling his promise to escape the prison.
-Meanwhile, Michael takes Gob's girlfriend, Marta (Leonor Varela), a soap-opera actress, to a television award show.
-There, Michael begins to grow an interest in Marta.
+Gob, wanting to perform a publicity stunt for his magic career and spend time with his father, George Sr., decides to go inside the Orange County prison and promises to escape later in the week.
+Before his arrival, Gob swallows a key, with some difficulty, but is unable to poo it out due to the lack of privacy in prison.
+In the courtyard, Gob is stabbed by an inmate called White Power Bill, and is sent to the hospital, fulfilling his promise to escape the prison.
+Gob is told by his doctor that the key prevented the shank from stabbing his small intestine.
+Meanwhile, Michael reluctantly takes Gob's girlfriend, Marta, a soap-opera actress, to a television award show.
+There, Michael begins to grow a romantic interest in Marta.

 The next day, the pair hear about what happened to Gob and rush to the hospital.
 Once there, Michael watches as Gob recommits to Marta and becomes upset.
-Buster (Tony Hale), having gone to the award show without glasses, accidentally flirts with Lucille Austero (Liza Minnelli), one of Lucille Bluth (Jessica Walter)'s friends.
+Buster, having gone to the award show without glasses, accidentally flirts with Lucille Austero, one of Lucille Bluth's friends.
 While visiting Gob at the hospital, Buster meets Lucille Austero once again.
 Learning about his accidental flirt and her interest for him, Buster suffers a panic attack, while Lucille Austero suffers a vertigo attack.

-On the next Arrested Development...

-Gob is told by his doctor that the key he had swallowed prevented the shank from stabbing his small intestine.
-Meanwhile, Buster tells Lucille Austero that he wants to start dating.
+Buster tells Lucille Austero that he wants to start dating, much to the dismay of his mother.